 Ice Chips

-If unable to keep liquids down, try sucking on ice chips.
-This provides hydration without overwhelming the stomach.
+If you can't keep liquids down, try sucking on ice chips.
+This provides slow hydration without triggering vomiting.

 Ginger